aksharpatel47/gohugo_docker_alpine/Readme.md

 site resides in the `/app` directory.

-You can either copy your hugo site into the `/app` directory bind your repository directory to the `/app` directory.
+You can either copy your hugo site into the `/app` directory or bind your site directory to the `/app` directory.